ankohanse/hass-dab-pumps/README.md

 # Prerequisites
-This device depends on the backend servers for the DAB Pumps H2D app, DAB Live app or DConnect app to retrieve the device information from.
+This integration depends on the backend servers for the DAB Pumps H2D app, DAB Live app or DConnect app to retrieve the device information from.

 - For most pumps: